Chapter

 Introduction

-You cannot see that yet, but that is the intention of God to soon put everything under the feet of the Son of Man.
+You cannot see that yet, but it is the purpose of God to soon put everything under the feet of the Son of Man.
 What you do see is that the Lord Jesus has already been crowned as King (Heb 2:8-9).
 In the Old Testament the kingdom of God is something to come, for it is related to the coming of the King, the Messiah, the Lord Jesus (Dan 7:13-14).
 The Lord Jesus is the Heir of all things.
 But when He came to earth He was rejected.
-Therefore the kingdom in its announced shape, in which the Messiah will publicly reign, has been delayed for an indefinite time.
+Therefore the kingdom in its announced form, in which the Messiah will publicly reign, has been delayed for an indefinite time.

-1. Suffering as a test of the faith (1Pet 1:6-7);
+1. Suffering as a test of faith (1Pet 1:6-7);

-2. suffering for the sake of the conscience (1Pet 2:19);
+2. suffering for the sake of conscience (1Pet 2:19);

 3. suffering for the sake of righteousness (1Pet 3:14);